pytorch/rl/examples/nanoChatGPT/README.md

-# nanoChatGPT
+# RLHF example

-This is a toy implementation of a chatGPT-like model.
+This example uses RLHF (Reinforcement Learning with Human Feedback) to train a language model to summarize Reddit posts.

 ## Getting started